 Like the majority of colleges and universities, MSU does not pay for stolen or damaged student property.
 Students living on campus in residence halls assume financial responsibility before being made aware of GradGuard, with the option to purchase a policy.

-Like most freshmen, Wyatt lived on campus in the residence halls his first year at Montana State.
-He purchased a GradGuard Renters Insurance policy to protect his stuff he had at school with him.
+Like most freshmen, Wyatt lived on campus in the residence halls during his first year at Montana State.
+He purchased a GradGuard Renters Insurance policy to protect the stuff he had at school with him.
 With GradGuard, covered students have both personal property and liability protection in the event their stuff is stolen, or there is unintentional damage to their residence.

 Wyatt says he used to race mountain bikes and didn’t want to think about needing to replace them if they were stolen, since they were expensive.
 Relying on a parent’s homeowners insurance isn’t always reliable; there are terms and limitations that often apply and filing a claim could increase the already high deductible.
 “It was the logical option, instead of going with the policy my parents have,” Wyatt said.
 “It was just easier to get a renters policy within the dorms that way.
 I decided to get a renters insurance policy and I’m glad I bought it.”